Starting Year Three

 - Learning Cafés, incorporating parent and child workshops and class visits for children

-- Joint Parent/Teacher meeting with your child’s current year two teacher and new year three teacher.
+- A joint Parent/Teacher meeting with your child’s current year two teacher and new year three teacher.

 - Team teaching experiences where year two children are taught core lessons by their current year two teachers and new year three teachers together.